JerryPeng21cuhk/sionna-rag/README.md

 ```

 ### Run example code
 Now you can start by running the following command.
-It provides an demo interface for you inquiry the RAG system.
+It provides an demo interface for you to typing questions.
 ```bash
 bash run.sh
 ```